 The marbled meat and bits of fat that goes into ground beef makes for a juicy, crave-worthy loaf, but you’ll get a more interesting end product if you don’t go exclusively for the traditional main ingredient.
 Harvey Wolff, the culinary school-trained chef from the upscale Nosh food truck based in Seattle, Wash., highly recommends mixing it up when it comes to selecting meat.
 “Never go all beef, never!” he said.
 He suggests bringing a little bit of ground pork to the party.
 Or, make the loaf leaner by blending in some ground turkey.
 Try bison, lamb or go wild with venison.
 As far as the beef goes, Wolff and his team grind their own chuck.
 If possible, find a butcher who will do a custom coarse grind.
 It might cost a bit more, but the improved taste will be well worth it.
 If you want to take the sustainable route, shop at farmers markets or look for grass-fed beef.

 The ideal meatloaf holds its shape while staying moist, which is no easy feat.
 Clever cooks nail that contrasting texture by adding a splash of milk to the breadcrumbs, a time-honored tradition for making the most succulent meatballs.
-You could also take a page from the Blended Burger Project sponsored by the James Beard Foundation, and reduce the amount of meat, adding roasted mushrooms to fill in for the missing meat.
+You could also take a page from the Blended Burger Project sponsored by the James Beard Foundation, and reduce the amount of meat, adding roasted mushrooms to fill in for the missing protein.
 Shredded carrots, zucchini or sauteed spinach will also work, adding color as well as flavor.
 Instead of raw onions, try sauteing them first to soften and caramelize, bringing a softer quality to that ingredient.

 3. Spiced Right